-All telephones in the Association have been installed for the purpose of carrying on and conducting our business; thus, personal calls must be limited and should be restricted to emergency situations.
-Should you have an emergency call to place, go to your Manager and get permission to use the Association's phone.
+All telephones in the Association have been installed for the purpose of carrying on and conducting our business; thus, personal calls must be limited and should restricted to emergency situations.
+Should you have an emergency call to place, go to your Supervisor and get permission to use the Association's phone.
 Incoming calls of an emergency nature will be accepted and you will be immediately notified of any such calls.

-Mobile phones must be switched off when on duty and can be assessed during meal breaks only.
-Mobile Phones are not to be carried on your person and must be left in your locker.
+Mobile phones must be switched off when on duty and can be accessed during meal breaks only.
+Mobile Phones are not to be carried on your person,